dalila28/concreate_crack_image_classification/README.md

    * How to run project:
      * Download project in the github
-     * Download dataset from  link i insert in credits section below.
+     * Download dataset from  link I insert in credits section below.
      * In Visual Studio Code make sure install Python
      * Open Anaconda prompt : "(OPTIONAL) IS FOR GPU INSTALLATION IF YOU NEED FOR CPU THEN IGNORE OPTIONAL"
         * (base) conda create -n "name u want to have" python=3.8